 Store in an airtight container, at room temperature for 2-3 days.
 These scones are best consumed when they’re freshly baked!

-Freeze scones individually wrapped in plastic cling film, foil, sandwich zip-lock bag, or freezer bag/container, in the freezer for up to 3 months.
+Freeze scones individually wrapped in plastic cling film, foil, sandwich zip-lock bag, or freezer bag/container.
+Label with the date and freeze for up to 3 months.

 💬 Recipe FAQ's